MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/update-alz-policies.md

 - Delete the ALZ policy definition from ALZ root.

 #### Policies assigned and not part of ALZ initiative
-If the policy to be migrated to builtin is assigned at any scope in your Azure estate, and is not part of an existing initiative, do the following:
+If the policy to be migrated to built-in is assigned to any scope in your Azure estate, and is not part of an existing initiative, do the following:
 - Create new policy assignments at the relevant scopes leveraging Azure built-in policies with similar settings as the ALZ policy assignments
 - Delete existing ALZ policy assignments at all relevant scopes